Registration is required for all programs and can be done on our registration site.

-When: Registration dates can be found in our program guide, are posted on our website and are sent out through our email updates.
+When: Registration dates are posted on our website and are sent out through our email updates.
 In order to receive updates via email, you can join our free email list.

-Problems Registering: If you are unable to register for a program, it is likely because your child is the wrong age for the program, or the program is already full.
+Problems Registering: If you are unable to register for a program, or a program is not showing up in the dropdown menu, it is likely because the program is already full.
 Each program has a limited number of spaces available to abide by room capacity due to fire regulations, so we encourage you to add yourself to the waitlist for the program, and we will contact you if a space becomes available.

-Registering without a Credit Card: If you would like to register for an Enrichment program or a Parenting program with a fee and do not have a credit card, you can register in person at our North Service Road-Main location by cash, cheque or debit.
+Registering without a Credit Card: If you would like to register for an Enrichment program or a Parenting program with a fee and do not have a credit card, you can contact the main location for further assistance.

 Program Subsidies: We would like all families to have the opportunity to participate in all our programs, and subsidies are available.
 Please see the Inclusion policy below for details on subsidy options.

-Creating an Account: It is a requirement to have an account to attend or register for any OPCC programs, including EarlyON drop in programs.
-Your account will be used to register for any of our Enrichment or Parenting programs, as well as to ensure we have your contact information and information about your child(ren) when attending any of our EarlyON programs.
+Creating an Account: It is a requirement to have an account to attend or register for any OPCC programs.
+Having a complete account will ensure we have your contact information and information about your child(ren) when attending any of our programs.
 You can create an account here.

 Family Doctor: We know it can be difficult to find a family doctor, however we ask that if you do not have a family doctor, please include the name of the walk-in clinic that you typically visit and a name of a doctor at that clinic (e.g. Dr. Jones - Iroquois Ridge Medical Centre).
 Once you have acquired a family doctor, please advise OPCC's main office at 905-849-6366

 Allergies: Please make sure all allergy information and special instructions are up to date in your account.
-You will be contacted by OPCC staff before the start of a registered program for severe allergies requiring the use of an epi-pen.
+You will be contacted by OPCC staff before the start of a drop off program for severe allergies requiring the use of an epi-pen.

 Children with Special Needs: OPCC takes pride in offering our programs to all children, newborn to 6 years, regardless of the level of their need.
 Please see the Inclusion policy below for additional information and resources.